 Membership in CAS is open to anyone interested in serving.
 Membership entitles you to attend, and be involved with, the monthly general meetings, as well as, special club events, observing sessions, and star parties, at our Dark Sky Observing Site.
-Annual events, and monthly meeting reminder postcards with current happenings are mailed to all Members.
+Annual events, and monthly meeting reminder emails with current happenings are mailed to all Members.

 If you are interested in becoming a member please use the online form at Join Us, or if you have any questions please email us at treasurer@coconinoastro.org, attention Anne Wittke.